gopinath-langote/1build/paper.md

 test, run or anything else.
 These aliases will have a project-local scope which means that they will be accessible only within the project directory.
 This way you can unify all your projects to build with the same simple command disregarding of what build tool they use.
-It will remove the hassle of remembering all those commands improving the mental focus for the things that actually matter.
+It will remove the hassle of remembering all those commands improving the mental focus for the things that actually matter.[@Abdullah2017Universal]

 # Acknowledgements